Do you have a breakaway collar for your cat?

 As with any collar, the fit of a breakaway collar is key.

 “Breakaway collars are usually adjustable, so make sure your cat’s collar fits him well without being too tight around his neck,” Monteith says.
-Check the condition of your cat’s collar regularly, making sure it hasn’t frayed or loosened up too much over time.
+“You should be able to fit two fingers between the collar and your cat’s neck.
+Also, check the condition of your cat’s collar regularly, making sure it hasn’t frayed or loosened up too much over time.”

 Collar training